-From source to tap, a lot of effort goes into getting water from our local rivers, dams and aquifers and transforming it into the Aa-grade product that flows from our taps.
+From source to tap, a lot of effort goes into getting water from our local rivers, dams and aquifers and transforming it into the high quality product that flows from our taps.

 It is the result of research, extensive testing, specialised infrastructure and the work of more than 1000 people.
 It’s that journey and extensive process which makes water our most precious resource.

 Managing our water is a massive task, requiring significant infrastructure.
 Across Auckland we operate: